lochnerr/secure-sshd/README.md

 # secure-sshd
-Scripts to secure ssh server configuration.
+Scripts to secure an ssh server.